-Writing in the Monday’s Daily Telegraph Royal Bank of Scotland chairman Sir Philip Hampton said the FSA’s report into the RBS collapse would be “an important contribution to the steps needed to restore public trust in RBS, the banking sector, and our regulators”.
+Writing in the Monday’s Daily Telegraph the Royal Bank of Scotland’s chairman Sir Philip Hampton said the FSA’s report into the RBS collapse would be “an important contribution to the steps needed to restore public trust in RBS, the banking sector, and our regulators”.

-Unfortunately, the report has had no such effect.
-Indeed, if the comments on today’s Telegraph article about a possible criminal prosecution of Sir Fred Goodwin and other former RBS directors (BIS checks criminal allegations against Goodwin) are anything to go by, the report has further undermined public trust in banking and finance and those who are supposed to regulate it.
+Unfortunately, the report has done nothing of the sort.
+Indeed, if the comments on today’s Telegraph article about a possible criminal prosecution of Sir Fred Goodwin and other former RBS directors (BIS checks criminal allegations against Goodwin) are anything to go by, the report has further undermined public trust in banking and finance and those who are meant to regulate it.

-This is because the people who wrote the FSA report seem to have set out with the objective of avoiding having to make prosecutions against any senior RBS bankers, and shaped the report around that preconceived goal.
+This is because the people who wrote the FSA report appear to have set out with one sole objective in mind –avoiding having to make prosecutions (“take enforcement action”, in the regulator’s jargon) against any senior RBS bankers — and have shaped their entire report around that preconceived goal.

 Even though the writer has some of his facts wrong (the RBS pension fund is entirely separate from the bank’s reserves) the tone of this comment is spot on.
 And it’s shameful that Bob Neill, a conservative MP for Bromley, Kent, hasn’t had the courtesy to respond to his constituent’s emails.
 I wonder if the fact that City of London organisations provide more than half of Tory party funding has anything to do with this?